fenfenS/obscurantistic_checkm8/README.md

 Little checkm8 rewrite in C for Haywire (S5L8747X) - Apple Lightning video adapters

-You can run it on iOS as well (if you are lucky)
+You can run it on iOS as well (if you are lucky), on older versions it might take up to 1-1.5 minutes

 ## SoC support